-- 5.8 The Solent Mitigation Strategy provides a convenient way for applicants to mitigate the impacts of their developments without having to provide bespoke measures.
+- 5.7 In the National Park, contributions towards mitigation measures will be sought from applications resulting in one or more net new residential dwellings within 5.6 kilometres of the Solent designated sites.
+This will typically be secured through a Section 106 legal agreement or Unilateral Undertaking and the contributions will be legally ring-fenced for this purpose.
+The contribution is required to be paid on the commencement of development.
+Replacement dwellings will not generally lead to increased recreational pressures and will have no likely significant effect on the designated site, so a contribution will not be sought.
+Contributions will however, be sought from new dwellings created as a result of approvals granted by the General Permitted Development Order.
+The Authority will also seek contributions from new hotels and holiday accommodation, but the scale of contributions from these developments within 5.6 kilometres of the Solent SPA will be assessed on a case by case basis. - 5.8 The Solent Mitigation Strategy provides a convenient way for applicants to mitigate the impacts of their developments without having to provide bespoke measures.
 This does not, however, preclude applicants from considering the potential impacts on the designated sites and devising their own appropriate measures to offer the National Park Authority for assessment. - 5.9 When considering any measures proposed by an applicant, applicants will need to provide sufficiently detailed information about the potential impacts of their proposed development on the designated features, species and habitats of all the internationally protected sites and their proposed mitigation measures to demonstrate conclusively to the Authority that it will comply with the Habitat Regulations and there will be no likely significant adverse effects on the designated sites.
 Under a precautionary principle, if the applicant cannot demonstrate with clear certainty that the development, including any proposed mitigation, will not impact the integrity of the site, permission will be refused. - 5.10 Contributions from development within the New Forest National Park will be pooled with the financial contributions gathered by the other local planning authorities along the Solent coastline to provide the mitigation measures.
 Details of the mitigation measures funded each year through the use of the pooled contributions can be found in the annual reports contained on the Bird Aware website.